mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--sparse-feature-value` (Default value = `0.0`) The value that should be used for sparse elements in the feature matrix.
 Does only have an effect if a sparse format is used for the representation of the feature matrix, depending on the parameter `--feature-format`.

+### Problem Type

+The command line API can conduct experiments for classification and regression problems.
+When dealing with the latter, the type of the machine learning problem must explicitly be specified via the following argument:

+- `--problem-type` (Default value = `classification`)

+  - `classification` The dataset is considered as a classification data set.
+  - `regression` The dataset is considered as a regression data set.

 ## Performance Evaluation

 > A more detailed description of the following arguments can be found {ref}`here<evaluation>`.